Japan: A Beginner’s Guide to Sumo Wrestling Rules

 Our arrival coincided with that of the top wrestlers, including one of the yokozuna (grand champions).
-These men are the top of their field – the David Beckham of sumo wrestling, if you will – and are revered among Japanese people.
+These men are at the top of their field – the David Beckham of sumo wrestling if you will – and are revered among Japanese people.

 We were surprised to see them walk up to the stadium through the throngs of admiring fans and receive none of the mobbing that a western sports star might experience.
 Then again, I guess guys this big don’t need bodyguards and no-one in their right mind would get in their way.

 But it wasn’t through fear that people didn’t approach them; it was through respect, or more than that – genuine adulation.

 We watched the wrestlers stop for the occasional photo or autograph, then moved into the stadium in search of the restaurant, where we ordered chanko, a hearty stew.
 The mixture of meat, tofu, and vegetables served with rice and the ubiquitous raw egg, was far from the tastiest dish we sampled in Japan, but our guidebook insisted this was what the champions ate and we were determined to get the full sumo experience.

 The high point of lunch was when three senior wrestlers came into the canteen, taking a seat together by the window.
 The low point came soon after, as they shunned the stew in favor of some considerably more appetizing pork cutlets with salad.